|

 in the Gulf.
 Arabian Archaeology and Epigraphy 19 (1): 15-21.

-here for more details, and to download this article in Acrobat .pdf
+this article in Acrobat .pdf format (338 Kb)

 Cuttler, R., M. Beech, H. Kallweit, A. Zander and W.Y.
 Al-Tikriti.
 2007.